1. Home

 Engaging Networks uses the Cloudflare platform to take advantage of its security tools and traffic monitoring capabilities.
 This procedure will also set-up your domain with our Cloudflare account.

-3. Once you have your SSL set up, you can use it as a Base URL in your pages.
-You can go to the account preferences to make this the default for new pages, and amend individual existing pages’ admin settings.
+Once we’ve set-up your SSL certificate via the Custom Hostname tool, you can use it as a Base URL in your pages.
+You can go to the account preferences to make this the default for new pages, and amend individual pages’ Base URL via admin settings.

 Please note that Peer to Peer sites cannot use the same Base URL as pagebuilder pages and require a separate SSL domain to your main pages